boku-inc/boku-api-docs/boku-api-auth/README.md

 * Header keys are included into the Message to Sign using the **exact same case** as specified in the signed-headers field, **not** the case of the field in the HTTP request itself.
     - Example:
     - Authorization header contains: _signed-headers=x-foo_
-    - Authorization header contains: _signed-headers=x-foo_
+    - HTTP request contains: _X-Foo: fooValue_
     - Message to sign contains: _x-foo: fooValue_
 * All instances of a header called out in the signed-headers field will be included in the signature, in the order they were found in the HTTP message.
     - Example showing this combined with above rules: